psychopy/themes/README.md

 While a `README` file isn't always necessary for a font, it is a great opportunity to introduce users to your theme and give then a walkthrough of what everything looks like.
 Using image embedding you can even include screenshots to give a really good idea.
 If you don't feel your theme needs any introduction, however, this file can be blank.
 It just has to exist!

 ### Creating the `.json` file or files
 Each theme in a set is specified by a `.json` file, with the name of the theme in `CamelCase` (no spaces, first letter of each word capitalised).
 The `.json` file is structured such that each object type is a key/value pair, where the value is three further key/value pairs called `fg`, `bg` and `font`.
 These specify the foreground colour, background colour and font style respectively.
+The one exception to the rule is `app`, which is just a single string: `"light"` or `"dark"`.
+This determines how the rest of the Psychopy interface, outside of the code editor, should be styled: In light mode or dark mode.

-All of these files will begin with a specification for `base` text - this is how text which is not recognised as any other type is styled.
+All theme files will begin, after `app`, with a specification for `base` text - this is how text which is not recognised as any other type is styled.
 For example, the first key/value pair in the `PsychopyLight` theme is:
 ```
   "base": {
     "fg": "#000000",